21. In Love With Spring: My Novel Online

 “No wonder it’s so convincing!
 Did you see yourself as Kimmie, the temp?”

-“Not so much as I used her as a mouthpiece for my thoughts.
+“Yeah, I sort of used her as a mouthpiece for my thoughts.
 But I never said anything to them about not being so catty.
 I wanted to keep gathering material.”

-Michael nodded.
-His eyes inventoried the room, lingering on her poster of Einstein.
+Michael’s eyes inventoried the room, lingering on her poster of Jack Kerouac, then went back to her.
 “Want to come to rehearsals?
 This is our first original production.
 It would be cool to have the playwright on the set.”

 Playwright on the set!
-Jules nodded.
 “That would be great!”

 “Okay.
 We meet at least three evenings a week—more as we get closer to show time.
 For some of us, acting is more important than our grades, and we spend more time on stage than in the classroom.
 We’re getting together tonight at 7:30.
 For tryouts.”